kieranpotts/rootfiles/docs/en/workflow.md

    - Head repository: ``[your-github-username]/[project]``
    - Head branch: ``dev/[issue]-[description]``

    Pull requests should be made to the ``test`` branch of the upstream repository.
-Remember tohoose the appropriate versioned ``test`` branch, such as ``test/v1``, if you're making changes to a legacy version of the software.
+Remember to choose the appropriate versioned ``test`` branch, such as ``test/v1``, if you're making changes to a legacy version of the software.

    Click the "Create pull request" button.